 Teaching

-The core of my Teaching Philosophy is to facilitate students’ development of analytical and reasoning skills in Economics while considering three major challenges: 1) heterogeneity of backgrounds and expectations; 2) linkages between course-content and real-world problems; and 3) engagement and interactions.
-These challenges may arise in both face-to-face and online courses, small and big classes, and independent of the field of study or educational system.
+The core of my Teaching Philosophy is to facilitate students’ development of analytical and reasoning skills in Economics while considering three major challenges: 1) heterogeneity of backgrounds and expectations; 2) connections between course-content and real-world problems; and 3) fostering engagement and interactions.
+These challenges can arise in both face-to-face and online courses, in both small and big classes, and regardless of the field of study or educational system.

-I am aware that the art of teaching is not static but dynamic and should be constantly adapting to new circumstances.
-Therefore, my teaching portfolio focuses on finding creative ways to address the above challenges and adapting to the dynamics of the classroom so that my students benefit from a rewarding learning experience.
+I recognize teaching is not static but dynamic and should continually adapt to new circumstances.
+Therefore, my teaching portfolio focuses on finding creative ways to address these challenges and adapt to the classroom dynamics, ensuring my students benefit from a rewarding learning experience.

 University of Cordoba (Spain)*